ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/collections.md

 ### Strings

-`String` is a growable, heap-allocated UTF-8 encoded text buffer, used for storing and manipulating owned string data.
+The `String` type, which is provided by Rust's standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.
-It provides methods for appending, slicing, and modifying text, and can be easily converted from string slices (`&str`).
+It provides methods for appending, slicing, and modifying text, and can be easily converted from the string slice `&str` type (that is also UTF-8 encoded).

+- A `String` owns its heap-allocated data, whereas a `&str` is a borrowed reference to some string data (without ownership).

+- `String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions, and capabilities.

 `String` is ideal for situations where you need to own and mutate string data at runtime.

 ### Hash maps